ultraYumm/ultraYumm-fs-app/README.md

 Stephanie LeBlond email: smaleblond@gmail.com cell: 310-989-7801

 ## Contributors Wanted!
-I'm building and enhancing this app as a volunteer project in my spare time for anyone to enjoy.
+I'm building and enhancing this app as a volunteer project in my spare time for anyone to use and enjoy.
 Pull requests are welcome.
 I have tons more to learn about web and app development so please aso share your feedback and suggestions.

 ## Demo